American folk music: Cowboy songs

 Cowboys songs are typically ballads that cowboys sang in the West and Southwest.
-The familiar “Streets of Laredo" (or "Cowboys Lament") derives from an Irish folk song of the late 18th century called "The Unfortunate Rake", which in turn appears to have descended from the even earlier "The Bard of Armagh".
+The familiar "Streets of Laredo" (or "Cowboys Lament") derives from an Irish folk song of the late 18th century called "The Unfortunate Rake", which in turn appears to have descended from the even earlier "The Bard of Armagh".
 While "Streets of Laredo" uses the same melody as "The Unfortunate Rake", "St. James Infirmary Blues" adapts the story to a different tune.
 This illustrates how folk songs can change in the retelling and appear in a variety of versions.
 Similarly the popular cowboy song "Bury Me Not on the Lone Prairie, about a dying cowboy begging not to be buried alone in the wilderness, is based on an earlier poem, "The Ocean Burial".
 Similarly, the popular song "Buffalo Skinners" is based on the earlier lumberjack tune "Canaday-I-O".

-Other songs originated wholly on the frontier such as the famous "Home on the Range" written in Kansas in 1873 by Dr. Brewster Higley and Dan Kelly.
+Other songs originated wholly on the frontier such as the famous "Home on the Range" written in Kansas in 1873 by Brewster Higley and Dan Kelly.
 "The Old Chisholm Trail" too was a distinctly American ballad tied to the experiences of cowboys on the long treks on the Chisholm Trail.

 Following the Civil War, cowboys became popular as characters in novels and in Wild West shows.
 The first movie western was The Great Train Robbery, filmed in 1903.
 At the height of this romanticizing of the American cowboy, John Lomax published his preeminent work, Cowboy Songs and Other Frontier Ballads.
 This work was acclaimed in both academic and popular readership and helped to expand the scope of what constituted folk music, as previous scholarship focused on songs with European ballad ancestry, such as with the Child Ballads.
 While Cowboy Songs may have opened the door to legitimizing a wider range of vernacular music in the field of American folk music scholarship, in later years it has been criticized for not being a strictly scientific historical endeavor.
 Lomax himself admitted, "I have violated the ethics of ballad-gatherers, in a few instances, by selecting and putting together what seems to be the best lines from different versions, all telling the same story...Frankly the volume is meant to be popular."

-cowboy poetry

 Railroad songs

 One of the most popular railroad folk songs in American history was The Ballad of Casey Jones, a song about a train conductor who sacrificed himself to prevent a collision.
-The "Ballad of John Henry (folklore)" is about an African-American folk hero said to have worked as a "steel-driving man".
+The "Ballad of John Henry" is about an African-American folk hero said to have worked as a "steel-driving man".